regexthegod/minimal-pthread-examples/README.md

 ## Contents

-`join.c` spawns a thread, joining it and blocking the main thread indefinitely
+`join.c` spawns a thread, joining it

-`arguments.c` spawns a thread, calling a function with multiple, varying arguments
+`arguments.c` spawns a thread, calling a function with multiple, varying arguments, joining it

 `timer.c` spawns two threads, the function thread and a timer thread, joining the timer thread which blocks the main thread and exits the program after 10 seconds elapse